particle-iot/docs/src/content/firmware/tracker-edge/store-and-forward.md

 - Adding to `loc` in [Tracker Edge](/firmware/tracker-edge/tracker-edge-firmware/#adding-to-the-location-event)
 - Adding to `loc` in [Monitor Edge](/firmware/tracker-edge/monitor-edge-firmware/#adding-to-the-location-event)

-However, in some cases you data will be too large, or have a different cadence than the location publishes, in which case you can use
+However, in some cases your data will be too large, or have a different cadence than the location publishes, in which case you can use

 ### Priority queues

 There are two priority queues:

 - 0 (high priority) can be used to send out urgent, timely events
-- 1 (normal priority) is used for location publishes and is the default when using the helper library
+- 1 (normal priority) is used and is the default when using the helper library

+For location publishes, it will initially attempt to use the high priority queue.
+If the device is offline, it will be added to the disk queue.
+When the disk queue is uploaded after coming back online, the loc events will be put into the normal priority queue.

 ![Priority queues](/assets/images/tracker/priority-queues.png)

+It is possible to add additional priority queues by modifying the cloud_service.h file, but this is not generally necessary.

 ### CloudService send